Spatial Proximity to Mosques and Political Behaviour

 The study explores the possibility that non-contiguous electoral ridings could increase the political representation of minorities in Canada.

-The Candidate Selection Process for Women in Canada (with Benjamin Forest & Chris Erl):
+The Candidate Selection Process for Minorities in Canada (with Benjamin Forest:

 This paper uses a mixed-methods analytical framework to explore the factors that impacted the selection of female candidates in the 2015 Canadian federal election.